 As soon as we walk in, Hikaru whispers a short incantation, and the lanterns alight immediately.
 I suppose even in the largest city in Soléiâ, and possibly all the world, faeries still live here…

 Once everything is illuminated, I notice how…sparse everything is.
 Another low table, a dresser.
 A scroll on the wall bearing text I cannot read, and another image of the Sun; I assume something devotional to Lady Sun.
 And something rather noticeable is missing as well.

 “It’s in here,” Hikaru says, opening the dresser.
 Inside is a large mattress and bed folded up.

 “I remember this from when I was a child…our beds were also like this.”

 “I think everything sits in the ground everywhere.
-Well, except the sun and moon, and the clouds and stars, perhaps.”
+Well, except the Sun and Moon, and the clouds and Stars, perhaps.
+Sometimes birds—”